Basement Heating And Cooling

 Electric heaters are, generally speaking, inexpensive to buy and often have fans to help disperse the heat.
 There are no harmful emissions and newer versions don’t get hot on the outside.
 The biggest downfall for this option is that they tend to be the most expensive to run.

-Large, portable versions can be bought with built in thermostat and timer options.
+Large, portable versions can be bought with built-in thermostats and timer options.
 They require a large draw of electrical current.
 And are good for larger spaces, i.e. 1200 square feet.
 Small, portable space heaters heat a minimal area, i.e. 150 square feet.
-Most use around only 400 watts and options with thermostats are available.
+Most uses around only 400 watts and options with thermostats are available.
 There are also flat, space savings options that affix to the wall, and are safe to touch.

 Ceramic space heaters use a combination of ceramic plates and aluminum sheets to spread heat.
 They are considered safer and more efficient than other types of space heaters.
 There are advanced features available such as built-in safety mechanisms.

-Direct vent gas fireplaces warm with radiant heat and some have a fan to push out the warm air.
-They connect to existing gas lines and require venting to the outdoors with a 2-in-1 pipe so fresh air is pulled in and combustion byproducts is pushed out.
+Direct vent gas fireplaces are warm with radiant heat and some have a fan to push out the warm air.
+They connect to existing gas lines and require venting to the outdoors with a 2-in-1 pipe so fresh air is pulled in and combustion byproducts are pushed out.